bitwarden/terraform-provider-bitwarden-sm/docs/data-sources/list_secrets.md

 Read-Only:

 - `id` (String) String representation of the `ID` of the secret inside Bitwarden Secrets Manager.
 - `key` (String) String representation of the `key` of the secret.
-Inside Bitwarden Secrets Manager this is called name.
+Inside Bitwarden Secrets Manager this is called "name".